Resources to Orient Afghans to K-12 Education in the U.S.

 If you decide to create your own orientation in Dari and/or Pashto, feel free to refer to this video and checklist we created for English Learner Portal.
 However, you may not need to create your own orientation materials because there are many existing education orientation resources in Dari and Pashto already!
 Please see the lists below of national resources as well as some at the state or school district level.
 Many of these orientation resources are generic enough that they could be used anywhere in the U.S.

 National Resources to Orient Afghans to K-12 Education in the U.S.

-The Cultural Orientation Resource Exchange (CORE) has a short resource on Education in the U.S. that is in written, audio, and video format.
+SettleIn has resources on Education in the U.S. that are in written, audio, and video format.
 It is geared towards parents, but could also be used with older students.
 It’s in Dari and a number of other refugee languages.
-(Click "choose your language" in the upper right hand corner.)
+(Choose your language in the upper right hand corner.)

-The Cultural Orientation Resource Exchange (CORE) has a video on Supporting Your Child in School that is available in a number of languages, including Dari.
+SettleIn has a video on Supporting Your Child in School that is available in a number of languages, including Dari and Pashto.
 It is an excellent resource for explaining the concept of family engagement in American schools.

 USAHello has a section on their website on Education for Children that’s geared towards parents.
 It includes a number of languages, including Dari and Pashto.
 (Click on the language needed in the upper left corner.)
 The education section includes information about public school in the U.S., education law and rights, levels in the U.S. education system, how to help your child in school, how to register your child in school, information about school staff, school activities, and more!